+Student Privacy Policy Office

+U.S. Department of Education

+400 Maryland Avenue

+SW Washington, DC 20202

+https://studentprivacy.ed.gov

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 Notice for Directory Information
+Notice for Directory Information

 5. The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that St. Joseph's College of Nursing, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your education records.
-However, St. Joseph's College of Nursing may disclose appropriately designated "directory information" without written consent, unless you have advised the St. Joseph's College of Nursing to the contrary in accordance with St. Joseph's College of Nursing procedures.
+However, St. Joseph's College of Nursing may disclose appropriately designated "directory information" without written consent, unless you have advised the St.

+Joseph's College of Nursing to the contrary in accordance with St. Joseph's College of Nursing procedures.
 The primary purpose of directory information is to allow the St. Joseph's College of Nursing to include information from your education records in certain publications.
 Examples include:

-- Honor roll or other recognition lists
+- Dean's List or other recognition lists;

 - Graduation programs; and

 - Employment/Education Verification